awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 ## Amazon FSx for Windows File Server Resources: File Systems, Backups, and File Shares<a name="fsx-resources"></a>

 The primary resources in Amazon FSx are *file systems* and *backups*\.
 A file system is where you store and access your files and folders\.
 A file system is made up of one or more Windows file servers and storage volumes\.
 When you create a file system, you specify an amount of storage capacity \(in GiB\) and an amount of throughput capacity \(in MB/s\)\.
 You can modify these properties as your needs change after you create the file system\.
-For more information, see [Managing Storage Capacity](managing-storage-capacity.md) and [Managing Throughput Capacity](managing-throughput-capacity.md)\.
+For more information, see [Managing storage capacity](managing-storage-capacity.md) and [Managing Throughput Capacity](managing-throughput-capacity.md)\.

 Amazon FSx for Windows File Server backups are file\-system\-consistent, highly durable, and incremental\.
 To ensure file system consistency, Amazon FSx uses the Volume Shadow Copy Service \(VSS\) in Microsoft Windows\.
 Automatic daily backups are turned on by default when you create a file system, and you can also take additional manual backups at any time\.
 For more information, see [Working with Backups](using-backups.md),